Skip to content

 Today, California offers a “golden” opportunity for real estate investors who want to earn a strong return.
 It’s a good real estate market in which to buy an investment home, and for several reasons:

-- Population growth.
-California has experienced steady population growth over the past 70 years, despite a COVID-related anomaly in more recent years.
-This long-term population growth creates a constant demand for housing in the state, which can be beneficial for investors.
+• Population growth.
+California has experienced steady population growth over the past 70 years.
+This long-term growth creates a constant demand for housing in the state, which can be beneficial for investors.

-- Potential for appreciation.
-Home prices in the Golden State tend to rise steadily over time, despite occasional dips during economic recessions.
-Investors who buy investment homes in California could potentially enjoy steady appreciation over time.
+• Potential for appreciation.
+Home prices in the Golden State tend to rise steadily over time, despite occasional dips during recessions or anomalies.
+Investors could potentially enjoy steady appreciation over time.

 Despite the great opportunities for investment in California, there are some common mistakes and pitfalls to watch out for along the way.
 Here are nine of them.